-Mergers & Acquisitions can have high costs in return for high perceived value but what of the human cost to both workforce’s in dominant and less dominant partners, in terms of perceived unique work experiences, retention, attrition and loss?
+Mergers & Acquisitions can have high costs in return for high perceived value but what of the human cost to both workforce’s in dominant and less dominant partners, in integration risk of disruption to unique work experiences, retention, attrition and loss?

-‘Good Will’ can be expensive but poor skill and will can cost dearly.
-‘Skill’ being the managers ability in knowing how to manage through the change and ‘will’ being their motivation, or rational desire to ‘will’ the good of both workforces pre and post merger or acquisition.
+‘Good Will’ can be expensive but poor ‘skill & will’ can cost dearly.
+‘Skill’ being the managers ability in knowing how to manage through the change and ‘will’ being their motivation, or rational desire, to ‘will’ the engagement and effectiveness of both workforces, pre and post merger or acquisition.

 Furthermore, a 2013 key finding in the employee responses to changing aspects of the employer brand following a multi national acquisition, that shows as being important is that the acquired employees will be particularly sensitive to whether the acquiring organization is considered to act in accordance with its corporate identity claims (CSR identity claims in this case).

 Ultimately, the study shows how important it is that when an acquiring organization makes corporate social responsibility claims, these claims must be followed through when navigating the rocky waters of subsequent integration and restructuring.
 The acquired employees will be particularly sensitive to whether these claims are fulfilled.

 Importantly, in terms of post-merger and-acquisition integration, managing the employment brand campaign will require a careful consideration of the two constituencies, as any one change could well lead to different responses in the two groups.
 While intuitively this may make sense and could be considered obvious to those managing the integration process, the current study provides real evidence that employees in the two workforces react differently to changes in different employment brand elements, which adds significantly to our understanding of the impact of changing employment brands.